barsoom/change-ssh-to-https-in-gemfile-buildpack/README.md

 # Heroku buildpack

-This is a buildpack that you can use if you can't change your Gemfile from having git@github.com paths to using https://github.com/, but would like to use <https://github.com/timshadel/heroku-buildpack-github-netrc> to access private gems when deploying to heroku.
+This is a buildpack that you can use if you can't change your Gemfile from git@github.com to https://github.com/ paths, but would like to use <https://github.com/timshadel/heroku-buildpack-github-netrc> to access private gems when deploying to heroku.

 ## This works around this bundler feature: